Azure/monaco-kusto/README.md

 1. Set CI environment variable to "tru"
 2. Run `yarn build`

+## Running unit tests

+-   Run `yarn test` from the package folder to run all unit tests

 ## Running integration tests

-1. Run `yarn test:install` from the root of the project
+-   Run `yarn test:integration:install` from the root of the project
-2. Run `yarn test` from the package folder to run the tests in headless mode
+-   Run `yarn test:integration` from the package folder to run the tests in headless mode
-3. Run `yarn test:watch` from the package folder to run the tests in a browser and rebuild after each change
+-   Run `yarn test:integration:watch` from the package folder to run the tests in a browser and rebuild after each change

 ## Changelog

+### 11.1.0

+-   feat: Modify the ordering of completion items so that columns always appear at the top.
+-   feat: upgrade language service next to 11.5.6.

 ### 11.0.0

 -   BREAKING CHANGE: Removed the useIntellisenseV2 option; it now defaults to true.
--   feat: upgrade language service next to 11.5.5
+-   feat: upgrade language service next to 11.5.5.

 ### 10.0.0